 Episode credits:

 Our sound designer is Alex Roldan.
-This episode was mixed by Rick Rush.
+Tim St. Clair mixed this episode.
 Our video editors are Hisham Abu Salah and Mohannad Al-Melhem.
-Alexandra Locke is The Take’s executive producer.
+Alexandra Locke is the Take’s executive producer.
 Ney Alvarez is Al Jazeera’s head of audio.

 Connect with us: